MovingBlocks/TempDoc/Dev-Setup.md

 ## Terminology

-Git can be sort of confusing - see [[FancyGit]] for more advanced stuff.
+Git can be sort of confusing - see [[Fancy Git]] for more advanced stuff.
 Here's a quick term list that'll be accurate assuming the steps below are followed:

 * https://github.com - an online service storing remote Git repos for people and allowing easy forking of projects with lots of neat stats and graphs - in particular linking together commits from different contributors on the same project "tree" like at https://github.com/MovingBlocks/Terasology/network
 * `repo` - a Git repository, which may be yours, and may contain more than one branch. `git remote -v` will state which remote repos a Git-tracked directory on your computer knows about (is "tracking")